simonmichael/hledger/bin/README.md

 ### hledger-example-read2

 [`hledger-example-read2.hs`](https://github.com/simonmichael/hledger/blob/main/bin/hledger-example-read2.hs)
-is a more commented versino of the above.
+is a more commented version of the above.

 ### hledger-swap-dates